Pardeep2842/Electricity-Billing-System/README.md

 1. Text field:-
 In this project there are three main text field.
-In first one is Customer Id in which we have to fill Customer Id in second one is for Customer Name in this we have to fill customer Name and in the third one is for Unit which is consumed by the customer
+In first one is Customer Id in which we have to fill Customer Id in second one is for Customer Name in this we have to fill customer Name and in the third one is for Unit which is consumed by the customer.

 2. Cal Button:-
-Cal Button calculate the gross amount of the unit which consumed by the customer and using lava code it calculate the total bill amount.
-In this project for different- different unit range there is different rate of charge according to our given data
+Cal Button calculate the gross amount of the unit which consumed by the customer and using java code it calculate the total bill amount.
+In this project for different- different unit range there is different rate of charges according to our given data.

 3. Print Button:-
-In print button it print the all detailed which was shown by the cal button like Customer Id, Customer Name Unit, and Amount etc
+In print button it print the all detailed which was shown by the cal button like Customer Id, Customer Name Unit, and Amount etc.

 ## Deployment <a name = "deployment"></a>